roadwarriorwp/rwc-woo-free-continental-us/readme.txt

 Easy plugin which limits WooCommerce free shipping to continental U.S.

 == Description ==

+**Notice**
+With WooCommerce's 3.0 update and the addition of detailed shipping zone settings this plugin is no longer necessary and will not be further supported or updated.
+It's highly recommending that this plugin is uninstalled.
+Learn more about WooCommerce's shopping zones at (https://docs.woocommerce.com/document/setting-up-shipping-zones/).

 This plugin, when activated, modifies the default WooCommerce Free Shipping *when limited to the United States* to exclude Alaska, Hawaii, Guam, and Puerto Rico.
 Customers in those states/territories will no longer be presented with a free shipping option.
 Only cutomers in the continental United States will be able to select free shipping.